Self-Assessment Study Program SASP (2020) Booklet - Single User

 After completing this activity, learners will be able to:

-- Discuss core knowledge of urology necessary for the ABU's Qualifying and Recertification Examinations
+- Discuss core knowledge of urology necessary for the ABU's Qualifying and Life Long Learning Examinations.

 ABU Examination Committee

 Stephen A. Boorjian, MD Carl Rosen Professor in Urology, Vice Chair of Research, Department of Urology, Director, Urologic Oncology Fellowship, Mayo Clinic.
-SUO-CTC Organized Clinical Trial Sponsored by FKD (Scientific Study/Trial).
+SUO-CTC Organized Clinical Trial Sponsored by FKD (Scientific Study or Trial); Ferring (Consultant or Advisor).

 Anthony A. Caldamone, MD Professor of Surgery (Urology) and Pediatrics, The Warren Alpert School of Medicine of Brown University, Head Section of Pediatric Urology, Hasbro Children’s Hospital.
 No Disclosures.

 Sam S. Chang, MD, MBA Patricia and Rodes Hart Endowed Chair in Urologic Surgery, Professor of Urologic Surgery and Oncology, Vanderbilt University Medical Center.
-Astellas, GLG, Janssen, Tolmar, Altor, BMS, Pfizer (Consultant/Advisor); NIH (Scientific Study/Trial).
+Astellas, GLG, Janssen, Want, BMS, Pfizer, Urovant, Urogen (Consultant or Advisor); NIH (Scientific Study or Trial).

 Sean P. Elliott, MD, MS Professor and Vice Chairman, Department of Urology and Director of Reconstructive Urology, University of Minnesota.
-Boston Scientific (Consultant/Advisor); Urotronic (Consultant/Advisor, Scientific Study/Trial); PercuVision (Leadership Position/Investment Interest).
+Boston Scientific (Consultant or Advisor); Urotronic (Consultant or Advisor, Scientific Study or Trial); PercuVision (Investment Interest).

 Shelby Englert AUA.
 No Disclosures.

 David A. Ginsberg, MD Professor of Clinical Urology, USC Institute of Urology.
-Procept, Bioness (Scientific Study/Trial).
+Procept, Bioness (Scientific Study or Trial); Avadel (Health Publishing, Consultant or Advisor, Meeting Participant or Lecturer).

-Alexander Gomelsky, MD B.E.
-Trichel Professor and Chairman, Dept of Urology, Louisiana State University Health Shreveport, Director of Female Urology, Neurourology, and Reconstructive Pelvic Surgery, Urology Residency Program Director.
+Alexander Gomelsky, MD BE Trichel Professor and Chairman, Department of Urology, Louisiana State University Health Shreveport, Director of Female Urology, Neurourology, and Reconstructive Pelvic Surgery, Urology Residency Program Director.
 No Disclosures.

 Patrick Kerley AUA.
 No Disclosures.